ibm-cloud-docs/discovery-data/query-parameters.md

 A cacheable query that excludes any documents that don't mention the query content.
 Filter search results are **not** returned in order of relevance.

-### Differences between the filter and query parameters
-{: #filtervquery}

-If you test the same search term on a small data set, you might find that the `filter` and `query` parameters return very similar (if not identical) results.
-However, the two parameters differ.

-- Using a filter parameter alone returns search results in no specific order.
-- Using a query parameter alone returns search results in order of relevance.

-In large data sets, if you need results to be returned in order of relevance, combine the `filter` and `query` parameters.
-Using the parameters together improves performance.
-The `filter` parameter is applied first.
-It filters the documents, and then caches the results.
-Then, the `query` parameter ranks the cached results.
-For an example of using filters and queries together, see [Building combined queries](/docs/discovery-data?topic=discovery-data-query-concepts#building-combined-queries).
-You can use filters in aggregations also.

 When you write a query that includes both a `filter`, and an `aggregation`, `query`, or `natural_language_query` parameter, the `filter` parameter runs first, and then any `aggregation`, `query`, or `natural_language_query` parameters run in parallel.

 With a simple query, especially on a small data set, the `filter` and `query` parameters often return the exact same (or similar) results.
 If the `filter` and `query` calls return similar results, and you don't need the responses to be returned in order of relevance, use the `filter` parameter.
 Filter calls are faster and are cached.
 Caching means that the next time you make the same call, you get a much quicker response, particularly in a big data set.

 ## Structure parameters
 {: #query-parameters-structure}